thpir/eliza_chat/README.md

 ## Getting started

-Install the package, import the library and you're goot to go.
+Install the package, import the library and you're good to go.

 ## Usage